-The Grease Boss has four plumbed connections:
+The Grease Boss G5 Combi has three plumbed connections:

-- 1. A waste pump-out connection with a supplied flexible hose. - 2.
-A hot water inlet of 3⁄4 pipe fitting (standard laundry fitting). - 3.
+- 1. A hot water inlet of 3⁄4 pipe fitting (standard laundry fitting). - 2.
 An outlet socket of 50mm diameter stainless tube located at the rear of the Grease Boss.
-The outlet MUST be plumbed with 50mm. - 4.
-An inlet socket of 50mm diameter stainless tube located at the rear of the Grease Boss.
+The outlet MUST be plumbed with 50mm. - 3.
+An inlet connection as specified (typically a stainless steel bulkhead fitting).

-The Grease Boss is supplied with two 90-degree Flexiplumb fittings for connection to the inlet and outlet sockets.
+The Grease Boss is supplied with a 90-degree Flexiplumb fitting for connection to the outlet socket.